sitechtimes/Skrunkle/nuxt-client/src/world/README.md

 ### `onSocketData(data)`

 When the socket connection receives a message, this function is called.
+It contains a switch case for every possible `PacketType`

 # Generation

+## SoundLoader

+Sets and gets sounds

+## MeshLoader

+Loads meshes using the CMS and caches them.
+When the meshes are requested by the main Generation class, it sends the mesh.

+## Generation

+Contains functions that are called to generate meshes.

+When a message from the websocket server is received saying to generate a mesh, its respective function is called and the mesh is generated.
+These functions are called in the World class.